WEHI-RCPStudentInternship/Genomics-Metadata-Multiplexing/README.md

 ## Naming Conventions For Files And Directories
 - Use names that are meaningful and self-explanatory
 - When creating new files or directories, lowercase alphanumeric characters should be used
-- Special characters should be AVOIDED whenever possible
-- Whitespace characters, should NEVER be used
+- Special and Whitespace characters, should NEVER be used
-- The only exception is the use of hyphens, ```-```, that separate alphabetic characters
+- Use [snake_case](https://developer.mozilla.org/en-US/docs/Glossary/Snake_case) for filenames and directories as this codebase uses Python to import files/modules
 - The filetype extension for a file should ALWAYS be included at the end
 <table>
     <tr>